zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

-<a name="advanced-template-blade-topics-introduction-to-appblades"></a>
+<a name="advanced-template-blade-topics-appblades"></a>
-## Introduction to AppBlades
+## AppBlades

 AppBlade provides an IFrame where an extension can render content, which results in maximum flexibility and reduces additional developer responsibilities.
 We recommend using AppBlades under the following conditions.

-* An existing experience that should be migrated to Ibiza without needing to be re-implemented
+* An existing extension that should be migrated to Ibiza without needing to be re-implemented
-* Developers want to implement user interactions and/or experiences that are not supported by the components in Ibiza framework
+* Developers want to implement user interactions and experiences that are not supported by Ibiza Framework components
-*  An existing experience needs to be re-hosted in several environments
+*  An existing extension needs to be re-hosted in several environments

 When using AppBlade, developers are responsible for the following.

 * Accessibility

-    Making the blade accessible up to Microsoft standards
+    Making the blade accessible, as specified in [portalfx-accessibility.md](portalfx-accessibility.md)

 * Theming